developerSid/KubernetesKluster/Certificates/README.md

       1. Will result in
          * ca.csr - this is not used anywhere according to the etcd documentation
          * ca.pem
          * ca-key.pem

+### Create the peer certificates using the newly created CA
 1. Will need to update the _ca-csr.json_ with your locality's information
-1. Generate server certificates
-   1. `cfssl gencert -ca=ca.pem -ca-key=ca-key.pem -config=ca-config.json -profile=server server.json | cfssljson -bare server`
-       1. Will Result in
-          * server.csr
-          * server.pem
-          * server-key.pem

-### Create the peer certificates using the newly created CA
 1. Generate peer certificates (I believe these steps can simply be expanded for however many hosts make up your control plane)
    1. If you decide to generate your own start with this and edit as necessary
       1. generate defaults